mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 2. Check if both the branches of conditional expression have the same type.
 Here we need to recursively find the types of both sub-expressions and compare them.
 3. Check if argument passed to a function is of the correct type.
 In this case we need to find the type of the expression passed as argument to the function and see if it matches with the declaration of the function.
 4. Check if the arguments of the built-in functions are of the correct type.
 The procedure is quite similar to 3.
-5. Verify if the types of the terms in an application match.
+5. Verify if the types of the left and right side of an application match.
 We need to find the types of both terms recursively, just like for all other cases above.
 For instance, if we have function of type `Int -> Bool`, we can only apply it to an argument of type `Int`.

 Obviously, an important part of the type checking algorithm is the type comparison.
 Lets peek at its implementation: